 Vernix is the white cheesy substance that covers your baby at birth.
 It protects your baby's skin inside the womb.

-Viable means the baby has reached the stage of development that it can survive outside the womb.
+Viable means the baby has reached the stage of development in which it can survive outside the womb.